ICESAT-2HackWeek/website2022/CONTRIBUTING.md

 1. Create and activate the "hackweek" conda environment.

    __NOTE__: If you're running linux or Windows use `conda/conda-linux-64.lock.yml`
-   __NOTE__: `mamba env create` tends to be much faster than `conda env create`
     ```sh
     mamba env create --name hackweek --file conda/conda-osx-64.lock.yml
-    conda activate hackweek
+    mamba activate hackweek
     ```
-    __NOTE__: If you want to add packages or change the environment, first edit `environment.yml` in the 'conda' folder, and then generate updated `.lock` files by executing `lock-environment.sh`.
-You can read more about this procedure in [this readme](./conda/README.md).
+   __NOTE__: If you want to add packages or change the environment,
+    you must follow the procedure outlined in [./conda/README.md](./conda/README.md).

 1. Make your desired changes and build the book locally

     ```sh
     ./scripts/build_resources.sh
     ```
-    NOTE: to preview the changes open `book/build/html/index.html`
+   __NOTE__: to preview the changes open `book/build/html/index.html`

 1. Push your branch to GitHub when you're ready: